E-commerce tips

 Let’s take a look at this example: If your business has a total of 600 new paying customers in 5 months, with 200 of those having made repeat purchases, then the repeat purchase rate for your business would be 33.3%.

-Since no two brands are the same, you should also consider a timeframe that aligns with your products and customer behaviour.
-For high-frequency and perishable items, you might define a repeat customer as someone who makes multiple purchases within 6 months.
+Since no two brands are the same, consider a timeframe that matches with your products and customer behaviour.
+For high-frequency and perishable items, define a repeat customer as someone who makes multiple purchases within 6 months.
 On the other hand, low-frequency and high-value items can extend longer, up to several years.

 Shopify repeat purchase analytics navigation